vibhudadhichi/blockchain-nanodegree-project-2/README.md

 ```
 > blockchain.validateChain().then(isValid => console.log(isValid)).catch(err => console.log(err));
 ```
-It will log validation errors and provide the heights of invalid blocks.
+It will log validation errors, indicating each Block that failed validation.